1. Make a list of what you want from a professional carer

 To find domiciliary care providers in your area, use our care services directory.

-Check that the agency is regulated by the country's healthcare regulator.
+Check that the agency is regulated by the country’s care regulator.
 These regulators monitor and inspect services to make sure appropriate standards of quality and safety are met, and publish inspection reports online to help people choose care (linked to from our directory).

 Check that the agency is a member of the United Kingdom Homecare Association (UKHCA); these agencies are required to adhere to its Code of Practice to ensure that high standards of care are provided.
 Personal assistants aren’t regulated and don’t have to be registered.

 The Live-in Care Hub also provides advice on arranging live-in care and information about its members, which are all agencies registered with the UKHCA.

 To read more about the care regulators and what they do, see our article on this subject.